Amortized Vine Copulas for High-Dimensional Density and Information Estimation: Experimental Details and Additional Results

 We include additional diagnostics that complement the main-text evaluation and sharpen the comparison to neural copula baselines.
 Table~\ref{tab:bivariate_complex_appendix} extends the bivariate benchmark to harder qualitative families.
 Table~\ref{tab:depth_stability_appendix} checks whether real-edge performance degrades sharply with tree depth.
 Table~\ref{tab:neural_copula_appendix} isolates the comparison to ACNet on matched pair-copula tasks.
-Tables~\ref{tab:theory_mi_methods_appendix}--\ref{tab:tc_scaling_appendix} and Figure~\ref{fig:self_consistency_appendix} collect the supplementary information-estimation diagnostics that support the main text.
+Tables~\ref{tab:theory_mi_methods_appendix} and~\ref{tab:tc_scaling_appendix} collect supplementary information-estimation diagnostics that support the main text.

 \paragraph{Depth-stratified stability.} To probe whether errors worsen sharply deeper in the vine, we also aggregate held-out edge NLL by relative tree depth on the same real-edge benchmark across all four corruption variants.
 Table~\ref{tab:depth_stability_appendix} reports mean NLL on edges bucketed into depth thirds across Gas, Hepmass, Miniboone, Power, and Credit, using all vine levels.
 Uniform-mix achieves the lowest (best) NLL at shallow and deep edges; differences at mid depth are small.
+Because the mid and deep means are close to zero, these buckets should also be read as evidence that many deeper conditional edges carry weak residual dependence.
 For the sparse VDC-only extraction summarized in the main text, the corresponding depth-bucket means are $-5.451\times 10^{-5}$, $2.278\times 10^{-4}$, and $6.575\times 10^{-4}$ from shallow to deep.

-\paragraph{Focused neural pair-copula comparison.} To isolate the distinction between our amortized edge estimator and prior neural copula models in a controlled synthetic setting, we also ran a matched bivariate comparison against ACNet \citep{ling2020deep} on the four Archimedean families that overlap cleanly with our evaluation protocol: Clayton, Frank, Gumbel, and Joe. \ours{} uses the canonical checkpoint used throughout the paper; ACNet is trained from scratch per pair on the same $64 \times 64$ evaluation grid with $n=2000$ samples.
+\paragraph{Focused neural pair-copula comparison.} To isolate the distinction between our amortized edge estimator and prior neural copula models in a controlled synthetic setting, we also ran a matched bivariate comparison against ACNet \citep{ling2020deep} on the four Archimedean families that overlap cleanly with our evaluation protocol: Clayton, Frank, Gumbel, and Joe. \ours{} uses the deployed checkpoint used throughout the paper; ACNet is trained from scratch per pair on the same $64 \times 64$ evaluation grid with $n=2000$ samples.
 Across three completed seeds, \ours{} attains lower ISE, lower $h$-function error, and lower MI error on all four cases, while reducing per-edge fit time by roughly $2.9\times 10^5\times$ on average.
 Table~\ref{tab:neural_copula_appendix} gives the case-by-case breakdown.